kylemarkjensen/portfolio-website/_pages/cv/ma.md

 </div>

-My family and I loved our time up in the Organ mountains - it was hard to say goodbye!
+My family and I loved our time in the Organ mountains of New Mexico - it was hard to say goodbye!